ten24group/fw24/docs/trace-propagation.md

 # Cross-service trace propagation

-A single request-scoped **`traceId`** that flows through the async call stack, appears on every log line, and rides to downstream services over the **`x-trace-id`** HTTP header — so one identifier stitches a request together across service boundaries and log lines.

-It is **zero-config** and **backward-compatible**: when nothing establishes a trace context, everything degrades to a no-op (no `traceId` on logs, no header on outbound calls, no errors).
+fw24 stitches a request together across service boundaries and log lines using a **single** identifier: the observability **`correlationId`**.
+There is no second trace id. `correlationId` is established at every entry point, propagated to downstream services, and stamped onto every structured log line — so the Logtrail Correlation view can follow one request across services by a field present on all forwarded logs.

+It is **backward-compatible**: when no ExecutionContext is established, logs simply carry no `correlationId` (a no-op) and nothing breaks.

 ---

-## Why a dedicated trace id (vs. the existing `correlationId`)
+## Why `correlationId` (and not a parallel `x-trace-id`)

-fw24 already has a rich observability `ExecutionContext` built around `correlationId` + spans (`src/core/runtime/execution-context/`).
-That system is per-invocation, requires a non-empty correlation id, and clones its context when entering span scopes.
+fw24 already has a mature observability `ExecutionContext` (`src/core/runtime/execution-context/`) built around `correlationId` + spans.
+It:

-Trace propagation is a smaller, orthogonal concern: one cheap, stable string whose only job is **request correlation across hops and logs**.
-Keeping it in a tiny self-contained module (`src/core/runtime/trace-context.ts`, imports only Node builtins) means:

-- **No risk** to the observability context semantics all backends depend on.
-- **No import cycles** — the logger (a leaf) can read the trace id safely.
-- A **truly no-op** fallback when unused.

-The two coexist: at an HTTP entry point both the trace context and the execution context are established, and `createHttpHeaders()` emits `x-trace-id` alongside the existing `x-correlation-id` / `traceparent`.
+- is established at **every** entry point (API, SQS, task, mail) via `runWithExecutionContext`, so it is ambient throughout the async call stack;
+- is already **propagated on every hop** — over HTTP (`x-correlation-id` + W3C
+  `traceparent`) and over SQS / SNS / EventBridge / Step Functions (message attributes / event detail).

+So the id that ties a request together already exists and already flows everywhere.
+The only missing piece was putting it on **log lines**.
+A separate `x-trace-id` would have been a redundant second identifier that only covered the HTTP path.
+We fold onto `correlationId` instead.

 ---